oeg-upm/ner4soft/README.md

-# ner4code
+# ner4soft
-Repository for expriments and corpora for NER for code repositories and readme files
+Repository for expriments and corpora for NER for software repositories and readme files